Our goal is to build a life long love of the game hockey, as well to get fit and have fun.

 There are additional fees associated with state selection which are not covered by your standard club fees.
 These fees include uniforms, flights, accommodation, transport to and from the venue, food and *some* entertainment.

 I have been playing hockey since I was 8 years old, as my Mum is a C grade women player and wanted my sister and I to join her in playing hockey.
-I am currently in my final year as an under 14s.
+I am currently in my first year as an under 17.
 East Darwin Storm hockey club is a great club, I would recommend anyone to join.Sophie Hawkes

 Ready to join us